stanmaz/BBOalert/README.md

     1S,2C,Please read chat for explanation#Natural overcall with at least a decent 5-card suit

+If 'Confirm Bids' option is set, the chat message will be sent automatically.
+Make sure that the chat messages are adressed to the opponents.
+Your partner is not supposed to read your auto-alert.

 #### Wildcards

 In the cases where the meaning of the call is not influenced by an eventual overcall, wildcards can be used in the "context" field.
 This can make the code more readable and more compact.
 Two characters are allowed as wildcard '*' or '_'.
 They match one character and have the same effect.
 In this example :